euro-hpc-pl/SpinGlassPEPS.jl/REFACTOR.md

 SpinGlassExhaustive, SpinGlassPEPS (umbrella), LabelledGraphs (~11k LOC of Julia), checked against the published description (arXiv:2502.02317, SoftwareX 31, 102257 (2025)).

+Architecture update (2026-07-13): the four SpinGlass implementation packages have been consolidated into one installable `SpinGlassPEPS` package.
+Their module boundaries remain under `src/tensors`, `src/networks`, `src/exhaustive`, and `src/engine`; historical package and `lib/` paths below describe the pre-consolidation state unless a phase explicitly says otherwise.

 ## Verdict

 A fundamental refactor is justified.
 It will improve performance — but the wins come from a